i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/managing-users-contacts/acl.md

 ### Access filters on resources

-The access filters on resources allow you to define which objects (hosts, host groups, services and service groups) users will be able to see in the Centreon interface.
+The access filters on resources allow you to define which objects (hosts, host groups, services and service groups) users will be able to see in the i-Vertix IT Monitoring interface.

 To create an access filter on resources: